 29.08d All returned envelopes for paper voting will be put in numerical order by membership number, and voters’ numbers will be cross-checked against the list of eligible voting members.
 Only one ballot per member will be allowed

 29.08e All return envelopes for paper voting will be opened and put aside, in order that no one could later match specific ballots to specific voters.
 The plain envelopes containing ballots will then be opened and ballots removed.
-After all envelopes are opened and ballots removed, both envelopes and ballots will be counted as a final cross check.
+After all the envelopes are opened and ballots removed, both envelopes and ballots will be counted as a final cross-check.
 (All return envelopes shall be kept to recount the total vote after ballots are counted.)
 Members of the Election Committee will then tabulate election results from the paper ballots and add them to the results of the electronic voting, if any, as certified by the third party, for the results of the election.

-29.08f After all results have been tabulated, and prior to meeting adjournment, the returned envelopes and ballots for paper voting will be securely sealed in separate boxes, to be retained for safe keeping by the Election Committee Chairman.
+29.08f After all results have been tabulated, and prior to meeting adjournment, the returned envelopes and ballots for paper voting will be securely sealed in separate boxes, be retained for safekeeping by the Election Committee Chairman.
 In case of a disputed election, the boxes may be opened only upon the approval of the Executive Committee and opened only in the presence of a majority of Election Committee members.

 29.09 In case of a tie between two candidates, a run-off election shall be held between those two candidates alone.
 This run-off balloting may be conducted using the same method(s) as the first ballot, in time for the annual meeting.

-29.10 The election of officers shall be conducted as provided in the By Laws.
+29.10 The election of officers shall be conducted as provided in the By-Laws.
 Uncontested elections may be by voice vote.
 Contested elections shall be by secret ballot.
 The ballots will be distributed, collected, and counted in full view of any Director or member who wants to watch.